-When determining which students to accept to your institution, an analysis of certain existing data sets can show which candidates are the most likely to succeed and which may be more likely to drop out or fail their classes.
+When determining which students to accept to your institution, looking at certain academic analytics can tell you which candidates are the most likely to succeed and which may be more likely to drop out or fail their classes.
 This can help you make a judgment call before they even walk onto your campus.

 Help Students Who May Be Struggling

 Your data can also help you intervene before a problem has the chance to become a serious issue for you and your students.
 If a student fails their classes, placing them on academic probation at the end of a semester doesn’t help anyone.
-But by sharing student grades between professors and advisors all throughout a term, steps can be taken to prevent the student from failing in the first place.
+But by sharing certain learning analytics between professors and advisors throughout a term, steps can be taken to prevent the student from failing in the first place.

 Porter has seen institutions leverage this technique in practical ways.
 “With the right data and software program, institutions can set up an alert system that notifies a student’s advisor if they are failing their classes,” he said.
 “The advisor can then intervene and try to find a solution, which is a much more proactive approach compared to just letting a student fall through the cracks.”

 Do they need tutoring?
 Are they struggling to balance their personal life with school?
 Or are they just in the wrong program?
 Their advisor will be able to assess the situation and figure out a solution that will benefit both the student and your institution.